LaunchCodeEducation/lchs/src/chapters/flask-intro/first-flask-app.rst

             num = random.randint(1, 25)
             return page.format(num)

    #.
-Save, then refresh the page.
-Click the *New Number* button several times.
+Save the code, then refresh the page.
+Click the *New Number* button
+      several times.
    #.
 Since we include no ``action`` attribute inside the ``<form>`` tag,
       clicking the button submits the form to the current URL.
 This causes the page to refresh and display a new random number.